elrondurpg/urpg-deployment/README.md

 ### URPG HTTPD

-The urpg-httpd role installs an Apache HTTPD web server and updates its httpd.conf configuration file.
+The urpg-httpd role installs PHP and an Apache HTTPD web server and updates its httpd.conf configuration file.

 Initially, the HTTPD application will be installed and started without HTTPS support.
 This is necessary in order to support the challenge mechanism that will eventually allow the playbook to create a self-signed SSL certificate and **then** enable HTTPS support on your HTTPD web server.